Swetha-Krish/connect-for-good/README.md

-# connect-for-good
+# Connect for Good
-A platform connecting volunteers with local service opportunities, enhancing community engagement.
+A platform connecting volunteers with local service opportunities, enhancing community engagement